avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 * Any Subnet Validator running in "Partial Sync Mode" will not be able to verify Atomic Imports on the P-Chain and will rely entirely on Primary Network consensus to only accept valid P-Chain blocks.
 * High-throughput Subnets will be better isolated from the Primary Network and should improve its resilience (i.e. surges of traffic on some Subnet cannot destabilize a Primary Network Validator).
+* AvalancheGo must support tracking IPs for non-validators

 ## Open Questions

 * Bond amount?
+* Use bloom filters for synchronizing peer lists

 ## Straw Poll